 With an impressive and captivating display of architecture, you will definitely enjoy your time at St. Patrick’s Cathedral.

-If you want to get lost in the electrifying musicals, there is no better place to be in than in 42nd Street, particularly at the very essence of Broadway and Times Square.
+If you want to get lost in the electrifying musicals, there is no better place to be than on 42nd Street, particularly at the very essence of Broadway and Times Square.

-Be wary of the fluctuating tickets; it’s always better if you can arrive early to get the best deals.
+Be wary of the fluctuating ticket sales; it’s always better if you can arrive early to get the best deals.

 Greet Animals at Central Park Zoo

-It has set on a mission to feature some of the world’s most unique animals and endeavours to raise awareness on the plight of animals in the wild.
+It has set on a mission to feature some of the world’s most unique animals and endeavors to raise awareness of the plight of animals in the wild.

-The zoo is open all year long and provides protection to a large number of animals from snow leopards to grizzly bears.
+The zoo is open all year round and provides protection to a large number of animals, from snow leopards to grizzly bears.

-If you’re visiting with kids, remember to visit the Tisch Children’s Zoo which is sure to turn into a playful adventure for them.
+If you’re visiting with kids, remember to visit the Tisch Children’s Zoo, which is sure to turn into a playful adventure for them.

 Walk the High Line

-The charm of this attraction has certainly got to be its amazing transformation of an otherwise fallow land into a stunning respite.
+The charm of this attraction has certainly got to be its amazing transformation of otherwise fallow land into a stunning respite.

 Although it tends to get crowded, it is definitely worth a visit for its naturalized plantings and breathtaking views of the city.

-Feel Inspired at One World Trade Center Observatory
+Feel Inspired at One World Trade Center

 Also known as Freedom Tower, One World Trade Center is the main building of the restructured World Trade Center complex.

 Although it is chiefly an office space, the construction of the novel structure is a measure to memorialize the annihilation of the original World Trade Center complex.

 Among those, some of the art deco buildings have been commissioned by the Rockefeller family.

-The best time to visit here is during winter- you will have the most iconic views of the plaza metamorphosing into a slithering rink.
+You will have the most iconic views of the plaza, metamorphosing into a slithering rink.

-Check out Radio City Music Hall
+Check Out Radio City Music Hall

-Located within Rockefeller Center, this entertainment venue is fondly referred to as Showplace of the Nation.
+Located within Rockefeller Center, this entertainment venue is fondly referred to as the "Showplace of the Nation."

-It was opened to the public as long as 1932.
-As of now, this venue has morphed into a theatre for movies, concerts and live shows.
+Over time, the venue morphed into a theater for movies, concerts, and live shows.